 The only thing I have to remember is to scramble the code after I am done locking the gate.

-I admit, this has both me and the customer smiling from ear to ear like two happy clams.
+I admit, this has both me and the customer smiling.
 No longer do we need to synchronize having the gate unlocked when I will be there each week.
 Also the customer doesn’t need to worry about security if they forget to lock the gate after I’m done.
-Now the entire issue of security is simply on me.
-Gulp.

 I'm asked all the time by customers, "Where do I get a pole and leaf bag like yours?".
 I clean pools 4+ days a week so I do have a commercial grade pole and leaf bag that can withstand the greatest torment you can dish out.
 So, maybe you're a new pool service tech looking for quality gear or a home owner wanting the best tools for your pool.
 Either way I will tell you what to get and why.